Fanny Kemble: Separation and divorce

 Butler filed for a divorce in 1847, after they had been separated for some time, citing abandonment and misdeed by Kemble.
 The couple endured a bitter and protracted divorce in 1849, with Butler retaining custody of their two daughters.
 Other than brief visits, Kemble was not reunited with her daughters until each came of age at 21.

 Her ex-husband squandered a fortune estimated at $700,000 but was saved from bankruptcy by a sale on 2–3 March 1859 of 436 people he held in slavery.
 The Great Slave Auction, at Ten Broeck racetrack outside Savannah, Georgia, was the largest single slave auction in United States history.
 As such, it was covered by national reporters.

 After the American Civil War, Butler tried to run his plantations with free labour but failed to make a profit.
 He died of malaria in Georgia in 1867.
 Neither Butler nor Kemble remarried.

 Later stage career

-In England, she began to act on the stage again – at first in plays and then as a "reader" of Shakespeare's plays in lecture rooms and concert halls.
+In England, Kemble began to act on the stage again – at first in plays and then as a "reader" of Shakespeare's plays in lecture rooms and concert halls.
 She returned to the theatre and toured major US cities, giving successful readings of Shakespeare plays.
-Following her father's example, she succeeded as a Shakespearean reader rather than acting in plays.
-She toured the United States.

-Kemble's success as a Shakespearean reader enabled her to buy a home in Lenox, Massachusetts.
+In succeeding as a Shakespearean reader, she emulated her father's example.
+Her success enabled her to buy a home in Lenox, Massachusetts.

 In 1877, she returned to London to join her younger daughter Frances, who had moved there with her British husband and child.
 Using her maiden name, Kemble lived there until her death.
 During this period, she was a prominent and popular figure in London society and became a great friend of the American writer Henry James during her later years.
 His novel, Washington Square (1880), was based on a story Kemble told him about one of her relatives.